 About 50% of the people diagnosed with ulcerative colitis have mild symptoms.
 Others people suffer frequent fevers, bloody diarrhoea, nausea, and severe abdominal cramps.
 Ulcerative colitis may also cause problems such as arthritis, inflammation of the eye, liver disease, and osteoporosis.

-At Harley Street IBS Clinic we treat the underlying cause and not just the symptoms.
+At Harley Street IBS & Autoimmune Clinic we treat the underlying cause and not just the symptoms.
 We see many patients, who come to us having relapsed after coming off steroids – in many cases several times – because the underlying issues fuelling the condition have not been diagnosed or treated.

-treatment at Harley Street IBS & Autoimmune Clinic includes addressing the imbalance of the gut flora (gut dybiosis), the immune dysregulation, the inflammation and the diet.
+Treatment at Harley Street IBS & Autoimmune Clinic includes addressing the imbalance of the gut flora (gut dybiosis), the immune dysregulation, the inflammation and the diet.
 Diagnostic medical tests are run in order to tailor the ulcerative colitis treatment and to meet the unique needs of the patient as everyone’s presentation of this condition is different and unique to them.
 This approach gets the best results – far better than a one-size-fits-all approach.

-Patients usually progress well on natural treatment for ulcerative colitis, providing they are diligent with their diet.
+Patients usually progress well on our treatment for ulcerative colitis, providing they are diligent with their diet.
 It has usually taken many years for this condition to slowly develop and so it is not unusual for treatment to take some time to rebalance the body and help restore health.
 However, some progress is usually seen early on in the treatment, depending on the severity of the patient’s condition.